 5. The architectural grandeur of Churches & Temples

 We saw some really chic and gorgeous churches in Alleppey.
 We also visited one temple which had such glorious architecture.
 You will come across so many such places here.
 A must-see, however, is the Arthunkal Church for its unmissable and grand Portuguese architecture.

 6. Bird watching

 You will come across so many varieties of birds in Alleppey.
 The most common local birds you may spot are the Cormorant (top) and the Eagle (bottom).
 The season to go looking for migratory birds like the Siberian Crane and the Lark is from December to February.
-Best places to go bird watching is the Alleppey Backwaters, the Vembanad Lake, and the Kumarakom bird sanctuary.
+The best places to go bird watching are the Alleppey Backwaters, the Vembanad Lake, and the Kumarakom bird sanctuary.

 7. Supreme Relaxation with an Ayurveda massage

 Indulge in a deep tissue massage towards the end of your trip.
 This will help you rejuvenate and go back glowing from the trip.
 These massages are so relaxing and carried out by experienced masseuses.

 All this and so much more.
 We spent four beautiful days in Alleppey and felt those weren't enough.
 We would love to slow travel to this place someday.
 Come for maybe a month or so and live these experiences again and fetch some new ones too.
 Till then, these memories will stay with us as of Alleppey and just Alleppey.
 Someday when we visit Venice, we might be reminded of this place, but we surely wouldn't call it Alleppey of Italy.
 Every place is unique in its own right despite the similarities, and that should be recognized and respected.

 What do you feel about this topic?
 And did you like the things to do in Alleppey?
 Let us know.